Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: The Solar System as a Confused System

-In both the medium and high inclination scenarios, the deconfuser returns two confused orbit options for the four Solar System planets.
-The medium inclination detections and confused options are shown in Figure~\ref{fig:SS_medi_confused}.
-The high inclination detections and confused options are shown in Figure~\ref{fig:SS_highi_confused}.
+In both the medium and high inclination scenarios, the astrometric deconfuser returns two confused orbit options for the four Solar System planets.
+The medium inclination detections and confused options are shown in Fig.~\ref{fig:SS_medi_confused}.
+The high inclination detections and confused options are shown in Fig.~\ref{fig:SS_highi_confused}.

-The top-ranked orbit options are compared to the true orbits in Figure~\ref{fig:SS_compared}.
+The top-ranked orbit options are compared to the true orbits in Fig.~\ref{fig:SS_compared}.
 The confused orbit options and their rankings are given in Table~\ref{tab:solar_system_rankings}.
-In the medium inclination case, the photometry ranking scheme ranks option A (panel b in Figure~\ref{fig:SS_medi_confused}) higher than option B (panel c in Figure~\ref{fig:SS_medi_confused}).
+In the medium inclination case, the photometry ranking scheme ranks option A (panel b in Fig.~\ref{fig:SS_medi_confused}) higher than option B (panel c in Fig.~\ref{fig:SS_medi_confused}).
 Option A also contains the orbits which have the best match to the true system.
 That is, the semimajor axes, eccentricities, and inclinations in option A have the smallest percent difference between the two options, compared to the true system.

-In the high inclination case, the photometry ranking scheme ranks option B (panel c in Figure~\ref{fig:SS_highi_confused}) as the top option, despite it being the ``worst" fit of the two options.
-The statistical nature of photon detections compound with the small separations between Venus and Earth in this scenario, as discussed in Section~\ref{sec:discussion}.
+In the high inclination case, the photometry ranking scheme ranks option B (panel c in Fig.~\ref{fig:SS_highi_confused}) as the top option, despite it being the ``worst'' fit of the two options.
+The statistical nature of photon detections compound with the small separations between Venus and Earth in this scenario, as discussed in Sec.~\ref{sec:discussion}.
 The likelihood of the orbit fit for Jupiter also varies between options one and two, despite the parameters being the same, due to the limited number of photons received.

-The results of this Solar System test agree with the results from the simulated systems presented in Sections~\ref{sec:deconf_w_phot} and \ref{subsec:disccussion_phot_deconf} above.
+The results of this Solar System test agree with the results from the simulated systems presented in Secs.~\ref{sec:deconf_w_phot} and~\ref{subsec:disccussion_phot_deconf} above.
 Photometry largely shows promise for deconfusion of otherwise closely ranked orbit options, but can be complicated by low-photon statistics and small separations between multiple planets in a system.